 How to make friends in a new country: Finding connection when you barely speak the language

-The Friendly Advice column is a public service by me, Kat Vellos, author of We Should Get Together: The Secret to Cultivating Better Friendships.
+This advice column is a public service by me, Kat Vellos, author of We Should Get Together: The Secret to Cultivating Better Friendships.
 I’m a certified connection coach and have been facilitating community groups for almost twenty years.
 I regularly speak and lead workshops on the topics of adult friendship and cultivating healthy work teams.
 If you’d like to work with me, reach out on my booking contact form.
 If you have a question that you’d like answered in a future blog post or newsletter, instructions are at the bottom of this post.

 Q: I know you have some great suggestions for making friends when new in town, but how about for those who are new to a country, culture, and new language?
 Being in a new country has its own special challenges.